-101 Chemistry in Context I (4)
+101 Chemistry for the Citizen (4)

 A survey course for students majoring in disciplines other than the natural sciences.
 Application of fundamental chemical principles to selected inorganic, organic, and biological systems, with particular emphasis on topics of interest to citizens in a technological society.
 (Three hours lecture and one two-hour laboratory)